Barber's pole: Manufacture of barber poles

-The consistent use of this symbol for advertising was analogous to an apothecary's show globe, a tobacconist's cigar store Indian and a pawn broker's three gold balls.

 Use in barbering

-Possibly as early as the later Roman Empire, and certainly continuing through the Renaissance into Industrialization (maybe even until the 1700s in some places) a "barber-surgeon" also performed tooth extraction, cupping, leeching, bloodletting, enemas, amputations, etc. However, today's barber poles represent little more than being a barber shop that cuts hair and does shaves.
-Barber poles have actually become a topic of controversy in the hairstyling business.
+The barber pole used to indicate the practice of a "barber-surgeon" who also performed tooth extraction, cupping, leeching, bloodletting, enemas, amputations, etc. Today's barber poles represent only barbershops where hair is cut and beards are shaved.
+As early as 1905, use of the poles was reported to be "diminishing" in the United States.

+Barber poles have become a topic of controversy in the hairstyling business.
 In some American states, such as Michigan in March 2012, legislation has emerged proposing that barber poles should only be permitted outside barbershops, but not traditional beauty salons.
 Barbers and cosmetologists have engaged in several legal battles claiming the right to use the barber pole symbol to indicate to potential customers that the business offers haircutting services.
 Barbers claim that they are entitled to exclusive rights to use the barber pole because of the tradition tied to the craft, whereas cosmetologists think that they are equally capable of cutting men's hair (though many cosmetologists are not permitted to use razors, depending on their state's laws).